Wylgrif/Mistral-code/README.md

 ### Installation

-Or you can install it from source:
+You can install it from source:

 ```bash
 git clone https://github.com/Wylgrif/Mistral-code.git